 File System: The engine that an operating system or program uses to organize and keep track of ESI.
-More specifically, the logical structures and software routines used to control access to the storage on a hard disc system and the overall structure in which the files are named, stored, and organized.
+More specifically, the logical structures and software routines used to control access to the storage on a hard disk system and the overall structure in which the files are named, stored, and organized.
 The file system plays a critical role in computer forensics because the file system determines the logical structure of the hard drive, including its cluster size.
-The file system also determines what happens to data when the user deletes a file or subdirectory.
+The file system also keeps track of what happens to data when the user deletes a file or subdirectory.

-File System Metadata: Metadata generated by the system to track the demographics (name, size, location, usage, etc.) of the ESI and, not embedded within, but stored externally from the ESI.
+File System Metadata: Logs and other logistical information generated by an operating system to track the demographics (name, size, location, usage, etc.) of the ESI and, not embedded within, but stored externally from the ESI.
 See also Metadata.